twilbur1997/AWSPricingCalc/README.md

 from the crontab.txt file in this directory, or you can create your own schedule.

-Note that my crontab is configured to run a the program in my Desktop/AWSCalc/ folder, and you may have to change this path or edit your directory to make it work.
+Note that crontab will run the program at the default PATH when you open a terminal.
+For me, this was my Users/ directory.
+I had to add /wilburtw/Desktop/AWSCalc in order to run the program in my folder, and you may have to change this path or edit your directory to make it work.

 As an example, one line in my crontab is the following: